 Larson and Stallone were struggling to navigate the chaos when they experienced more than an ordinary moment in their unexpected conversations with others.
+They were struggling financially, personally, and professionally.
+Yes, they both understood the value of how life can provide a more than an ordinary moment if one is aware.
 They each turned those momentary conversations into ongoing dialogues resulting in Larson’s RENT and Stallone’s Rocky and forever altered the landscape of musicals and film respectively all because they experienced more than an ordinary moment.